Victorian fashion: 1890s dress style

-Hats
+Hats and headwear

 Hats were crucial to a respectable appearance for both men and women.
 To go bareheaded was simply not proper.
 The top hat, for example, was standard formal wear for upper- and middle-class men.
 For women, the styles of hats changed over time and were designed to match their outfits.

-During the early Victorian decades, voluminous skirts held up with crinolines, and then hoop skirts, were the focal point of the silhouette.
-To enhance the style without distracting from it, hats were modest in size and design, straw and fabric bonnets being the popular choice.
+During the early Victorian decades, hats were modest in size and design, straw and fabric bonnets being the popular choice.
 Poke bonnets, which had been worn during the late Regency period, had high, small crowns and brims that grew larger until the 1830s, when the face of a woman wearing a poke bonnet could only be seen directly from the front.
 They had rounded brims, echoing the rounded form of the bell-shaped hoop skirts.

+Bonnets shrunk at the end of the 1860s and moved to a perched position in the early 1870s as hairstyles grew in scale and intricacy.
+This led to the popularization of hats, which became the headwear of choice for the remainder of the Victorian era.

-The silhouette changed once again as the Victorian era drew to a close.
-The shape was essentially an inverted triangle, with a wide-brimmed hat on top, a full upper body with puffed sleeves, no bustle, and a skirt that narrowed at the ankles (the hobble skirt was a fad shortly after the end of the Victorian era).
-The enormous wide-brimmed hats were covered with elaborate creations of silk flowers, ribbons, and above all, exotic plumes; hats sometimes included entire exotic birds that had been stuffed.
+The 1880s saw a hat inspired by the top hat for women known as the flowerpot hat, and the 1890s saw the popularity of the boater.
+The hats of the late Victorian era were covered with elaborate creations of silk flowers, ribbons, and above all, exotic plumes; hats sometimes included entire exotic birds that had been stuffed.
 Many of these plumes came from birds in the Florida everglades, which were nearly made entirely extinct by overhunting.
 By 1899, early environmentalists like Adeline Knapp were engaged in efforts to curtail the hunting for plumes.
-By 1900, more than five million birds a year were being slaughtered, and nearly 95 percent of Florida's shore birds had been killed by plume hunters.
+By 1900, more than five million birds a year were being slaughtered, and nearly 95 per cent of Florida's shore birds had been killed by plume hunters.